 In the coming months, Anchorage and Tokensoft look forward to bridging a growing list of assets to Ethereum.
 If there’s a layer one protocol you’d like to see Wrapped, please get in touch.

-For institutional investors only.
-Services are offered through Anchorage Hold LLC, a Delaware limited liability company and registered Money Services Business, and Anchorage Trust Company, a South Dakota-chartered trust company.
-Anchorage Hold and Anchorage Trust Company are not registered with the SEC or any state securities authority.
-Anchorage Trust Company does not engage in the offer, sale or trading of securities or digital assets.
+Disclaimer: Custody services are offered through Anchorage Trust Company, a South Dakota chartered trust company.
+Trading and collateral management services are offered through Anchorage Hold, LLC, a Delaware limited liability company.
+Anchorage Trust Company and Anchorage Hold are not registered with the SEC or any state securities authority.
+Services are not yet offered to residents of New York.
+Anchorage Trust Company does not engage in the offer, sale or trading of digital assets.
 Anchorage Hold does not engage in the offer, sale or trading of securities.
-Services are not yet offered to residents of New York.
-Anchorage Hold and Anchorage Trust Company do not provide legal, tax, or investment advice.
-Anchorage Hold LLC and Anchorage Trust Company are wholly-owned subsidiaries of Anchor Labs Inc., a Delaware corporation headquartered in San Francisco, California.
+Anchorage Trust Company and Anchorage Hold do not provide legal, tax, or investment advice.
+Services are provided only to clients that meet specified standards of sophistication and have entered into the applicable custody or trading agreements.
+Anchorage Trust Company and Anchorage Hold are wholly-owned subsidiaries of Anchor Labs, Inc., a Delaware corporation headquartered in San Francisco, California.

 Holdings of cryptocurrencies and other digital assets are speculative and involve a substantial degree of risk, including the risk of complete loss.
 There can be no assurance that any cryptocurrency, token, coin, or other crypto asset will be viable, liquid, or solvent.
 Nothing in this communication is intended to imply that any asset held in custody by Anchorage is low-risk or risk-free.
 Digital assets held in custody are not guaranteed by Anchorage Trust Company or Anchorage Hold and are not FDIC-insured.